-- Cover or enclose the storage area for the contaminated soils and contain it with a curb, dike or berm constructed around the material storage area if possible to prevent rain water from leaching out contaminants.. - Sweep paved storage areas daily or more often as needed.
+• Cover or enclose the storage area for the contaminated soils and contain it with a curb, dike, or berm constructed around the material storage area, if possible.

+- Sweep paved storage areas daily or more often as needed.
 Stock cleanup materials such as brooms, dust pans, and vacuum cleaners near the storage area. - Regularly inspect and maintain catch basins and other drainage systems on the site to prevent contaminated materials from entering stormwater and leaving the site.
-Sediment from such cleaning must be disposed of properly in accordance with applicable law, which may include Washington State Dangerous Waste Regulations.
+Sediment from such cleaning must be disposed of properly in accordance with applicable law, which may include Washington State Dangerous Waste Regulations. - Refer to S426 Spills of Oil and Hazardous Substances, and S455 BMPs for Spill Prevention and Cleanup. - Refer to S429 BMPs for Storage or Transfer (Outside) of Solid Raw Materials, Byproducts, or Finished Products. - Refer to S451 BMPs for Building, Repair, Remodeling, Painting, and Construction.

-3. Outdoor Portable Container Storage
+3. Outdoor portable container storage